This post may contain affiliate links. Read my full disclosure policy.

-This recipe starts with fresh ingredients and lots of fresh herbs.
+This recipe starts with fresh veggies and lots of fresh herbs.
 Butter lettuce seems to work the best as the wrap or cup.
 For each bunch of butter lettuce, plan on 12 good size leaves.

 The sauce is a delicate balance between sour, sweet, salty and spicy, bringing all the elements together in harmony.
 If you have an aversion to fish sauce, my guess is …you had something where it was overpowering and not properly balanced.
 Try giving it another shot.
-Once you experience Nouc Cham, in its balanced state, you will fall in love.
+Once you experience Nuoc Cham, in its balanced state, you will fall in love.
 And fish sauce, believe it or not, is really good for you too.

 - 1 Head Butter Lettuce